howerj/libforth/readme.md

 Print version and interpreter information and exit successfully.

+* -f file

+Process a file immediately.
+This allows options and file arguments to be intermingled.

 * -L

 If the line editing library is compiled into the executable, which is a compile